blaenk/blaenk.github.io/provider/posts/naive-convolution-in-haskell.markdown

 ## Principle

 The properties of [homogeneity](http://www.cns.nyu.edu/~david/handouts/linear-systems/linear-systems.html) and [shift-invariance](http://en.wikipedia.org/wiki/Shift-invariant_system) in [Linear Time-Invariant System Theory](http://en.wikipedia.org/wiki/LTI_system_theory) hold that scaling and shifting an input signal in a linear system results in the same scaling and shifting in the output signal.
-Because of these properties, we can represent any impulse as a shifted and scaled delta function and consequently know what the impulse response --- i.e. output signal in response to an impulse input signal --- will be for that scaled and shifted impulse.
+Because of these properties, we can represent any impulse as a shifted and scaled delta function and consequently know what the impulse response, i.e. output signal in response to an impulse input signal, will be for that scaled and shifted impulse.

 An impulse of $-3$ at the $8^{th}$ sample would be represented as a unit impulse $h$ by scaling the delta function $\delta$ by $-3$ and shifting it to the right by $8$ samples: $-3\delta[n-8]$, where $n-8$ means the $8^{th}$ sample is now the $0^{th}$.
 Due to homogeneity and shift invariance, we can determine the impulse response of this impulse by simply scaling and shifting the unit impulse response in the same manner.
 In other words: